ThePlayerRolo/HexagonHatArchive/README.md

 # HexagonHatArchive
-A archive Of  Some Hexagon Hats Before It Shutdown
+An Archive Of Some Hexagon Hats I Had Before It Shutdown.
+Some hats have the rbxms, others only the meshes and textures.